bptlab/orion/Demonstration/Sepsis/README.md

 ## Detect Change Patterns and Relationships between Change Patterns

 These two steps do not need any user interaction, which take around 5 minutes in total for Sepsis.
 What happens in the background can be read in the respective papers [3,4].
+Please be aware, that the activities in the Spesis event log only contain one dynamic event attribute.
+Thus, no relationships between change patterns can be identified.

 ## Explore Change Patterns

 This is the exploration part of the tool.
 To explore detected change patterns, we implemented a heatmap, which illustrates slices of the OLAP cube, storing all change patterns.
 The figure below illustrates an example heatmap with change patterns detected in the transformed Sepsis event log.
+The heatmap is dynamically configurable, such that the user can define what should be shown on the respective x-, y-, and z-axis.
+The example shows event attributes on the x-axis and relations (in this case eventually follows relations) on the y-axis.
+Further, either continuous or categorical event attributes can be displayed due to their differen effect sizes.
+Coloured cells in the heatmap show statistical significant change patterns with their respective effect size.
+When hovering over cells, more details are displayed, such as the p-value, change in mean values, and sample size.

 |![alt text](https://github.com/bptlab/orion/blob/master/Demonstration/Sepsis/Images/Matrix.PNG)|
 |:--:|
 | *Heatmap for change pattern exploration* |